 Analysts across the globe see an important future for blockchain in myriad organizations and use cases.
 On top of Juniper Research, which we mentioned earlier and several others, also IDC states that blockchain services are poised to become the foundation for digital trust at scale IDC stated end 2017.
 You could already see that much in the infographic above of course.

-According to IDC’s “IDC FutureScape: Worldwide IT Industry 2018 Predictions“, revealed in a webcast (which you can still watch for a year) with a press release on October 31st, 2017, by 2021 at least 25 percent of the G2000 would use blockchain services with exactly that purpose.
+According to IDC’s 2018 IT industry forecasts, fully entitled “IDC FutureScape: Worldwide IT Industry 2018 Predictions“, revealed in a webcast (which you can still watch for a year) with a press release on October 31st, 2017, by 2021 at least 25 percent of the G2000 would use blockchain services with exactly that purpose.

-When looking at some industries and the data from IDC mainly global transaction banks, manufacturers, retailers and healthcare organizations would be along the earliest movers to have blockchain networks in production (so no tests or proof of concept).
+When looking at some industries and the data from IDC mainly global transaction banks, the manufacturing industry, retailers and healthcare organizations would be along the earliest movers to have blockchain networks in production (so no tests or proof of concept).

 Blockchain networks in production by 2020: main industries